AS 1670 Fire Safety

 According to the Building Code of Australia (BCA), emergency warning systems fall under three main categories, including:

 - Emergency sound and intercom systems

 - Building occupant warning system

-The standard also deals with separation of systems to ensure controls and detection fixtures operate independently.
-This applies even if the fire suppression, air handling and warning systems share housing (CIE enclosure).
+The standard also deals with the separation of systems to ensure controls and detection fixtures operate independently.
+This applies even if the fire suppression, air handling, and warning systems share housing (CIE enclosure).
 On the other hand, addressable faults must have the capacity to handle the following: circuit faults should not result in the disconnection of over 40 devices and the faults should be reported.
-More information here about as 1670.

 Fire Detection Systems

 When dealing with dependency on more than a single alarm verification facility, certain exclusions apply.
 Some of the fixtures that are not subject to dependency on multiple alarm signals include:

 - Sub-indicator panels